franflipes/WorldCupBoard/README.md

 ### Testing Project
 -I have tried to cover as much testing as possible.
-I Didn´t do any testing for Team class because it is not worth. **GameUnitTest** class have 3 Nominal Tests.
-So, most of the testing is again for the managers where is implemented most of the logic for the scoreboard. <br />
+I Didn´t do any testing for Team class because it is not worth. <br />
+&nbsp;**GameUnitTest** class have 3 Nominal Tests. <br />
+&nbsp;So, most of the testing is again for the managers where is implemented most of the logic for the scoreboard. <br />
-&nbsp; I tried whenever I could to test not only nominal cases but also not nominal use cases.
+-I tried whenever I could to test not only nominal cases but also not nominal use cases.<br />
+-Make some improvements using initialize methods and clean-ups